siwei-lu/kommit/README.md

   The body describes the details of this committing.

-- footer?: `String`
+- footer?: `String[]`

-  The footer consists of some extra information of this committing.
+  The footer is an array consisting of some extra information of this committing.

 - error?: `Error`